 It was not uncommon for Jews to refer to Gentiles as dogs.
 The Jews kept the Law of Moses and set themselves apart from the ways of the world.
 Through the Law, God taught them the concept of holiness: to be set apart.

 All who did not conform to such a life appeared as wild, savage dogs to the Jewish people.
 Such was the term they therefore employed.
 However, there is a distinction here.
 The Greek word for “dog” used here is kunarion, which means “little dog” or “house dog,” and not “wild dog” as the Gentiles were frequently called.
 We’ll come back to this.

 Our Lord was not at all indifferent to the plight of this woman.
 If understood properly, we can see that he is subtly drawing her toward himself.
 He is “difficult” only to the degree to which he knows she can handle it.
 And the purpose is to exemplify her faith to the world.

 We see the Lord’s desire to reveal the faith of others on a few occasions in the Gospels including the woman with the issue of blood and the centurion’s sick servant.
 Each of these could have been healed quietly, but instead, Jesus allows a small scene to play out in order to strengthen the faith of his disciples by allowing them to see the greater faith of others.

-Moreover, Jesus truly was called to the Jewish people at this point in his ministry.
+Moreover, Jesus was called to the Jewish people at this point in his ministry.
 To give of himself (the children’s bread) to pagan Gentiles could be seen as unseemly.
 He is therefore teaching the woman humility.
-Understanding his lesson to her…
+Understanding his lesson…